-- Helping someone else to make a claim by giving evidence or information. - Making an allegation that someone else has breached the Act. - Doing anything else in connection with the Act.
+- Making a claim or complaint of discrimination (under the Equality Act). - Helping someone else to make a claim by giving evidence or information. - Making an allegation that someone else has breached the Act. - Doing anything else in connection with the Act.